 One of our specialist inquest solicitors will offer you advice and assistance, and if you wish, we can also represent you throughout these proceedings.
 Plus, we can provide you with detailed explanations of police procedures and police policy documentation, the latter of which can sometimes be particularly complex and difficult to understand without legal expertise.
 We will also guide you through the post-mortem report and any medical evidence that is issued, ensuring that you understand exactly what occurred.
 We’ll also be able to advise as to whether or not you will need any independent experts to assist in the investigation.

-At the Inquest itself, we strive to ensure that you receive the appropriate representation from an experienced Barrister who will look after your interests during the hearing.
+You can count on our inquest team at Farleys to take particular care to ensure that you’re fully updated throughout the process, and that you fully understand each step we take on your behalf.
+At the inquest itself, we strive to ensure that you receive the appropriate representation from an experienced barrister who will look after your interests during the hearing.

 The inquest team at Farleys work closely with the campaign and support group INQUEST, who provide support to bereaved families and strive to ensure that improvements are made to the inquest system.